azatris/adrastea/README.md

 ### Database
-Create local db with Prisma
+Create local db with Prisma (already done by postinstall hook if you ran npm install)

 ``
 npx prisma generate